Gas-cooled fast reactor: Reactor design

 Fast reactors were originally designed to be primarily breeder reactors.
 This was because of a view at the time of their conception that there was an imminent shortage of uranium fuel for existing reactors.
 The projected increase in uranium price did not materialize, but if uranium demand increases in the future, then there may be renewed interest in fast reactors.

 The GFR base design is a fast reactor, but in other ways similar to a high temperature gas-cooled reactor.
 It differs from the HTGR design in that the core has a higher fissile fuel content as well as a non-fissile, fertile, breeding component.
 There is no neutron moderator, as the chain reaction is sustained by fast neutrons.
 Due to the higher fissile fuel content, the design has a higher power density than the HTGR.

 Fuel

 In a GFR reactor design, the unit operates on fast neutrons; no moderator is needed to slow neutrons down.
 This means that, apart from nuclear fuel such as uranium, other fuels can be used.
 The most common is thorium, which absorbs a fast neutron and decays into Uranium 233.
 This means GFR designs have breeding properties—they can use fuel that is unsuitable in light water reactor designs and breed fuel.
-Because of these properties, once the initial loading of fuel has been applied into the reactor, the unit can go years without needing fuel.
+Because of these properties, once the initial loading of fuel has been applied into the reactor, the unit can go years without needing fuel (sometimes exceeding 20 years).
 If these reactors are used for breeding, it is economical to remove the fuel and separate the generated fuel for future use.